During the COVID-19 pandemic, the health and safety of our residents, families, staff and visitors remains our top priority.

-All staff are rapid tested twice to three times weekly.
+All staff are rapid tested on site.
 Residents, Staff and Essential Caregivers all have received their first dose of the COVID-19 vaccine

 Essential items will be accepted at the door, and quarantined for 72 hrs.
 Please ensure items are labeled with resident name, and dated.
 Please refrain from bringing back any non-parishable food or baked goods.
 All items coming into the home will be held for 3 days.